Convergence (The Last of Us): Critical response

 Critics praised the performances of Bella Ramsey (left) and Ariela Barer (right) in Mel's death, making the scene powerful and devastating.

 "Convergence" has an approval rating of 75% on review aggregator Rotten Tomatoes based on 24 reviews, with a 6.9/10 average rating.
-The website's critical consensus noted the episode "[caps] off a warring season with a definitively brutal yet veering end".
-IGNs Cardy found it difficult to judge the effectiveness of the story without first having the context of the third season.
+The website's critical consensus called it "a definitively brutal yet veering end".
+IGNs Simon Cardy found it difficult to judge the story's effectiveness of the story without the context of the third season.
 The A.V.
-Clubs Saloni Gajjar called the episode the season's "shakiest", and Mashables Belen Edwards called it a "letdown": the "cherry on top of an underwhelming season" that would have benefitted from more episodes.
+Clubs Saloni Gajjar called the episode the season's "shakiest", and Mashables Belen Edwards considered it a "letdown": the "cherry on top of an underwhelming season" that would have benefitted from more episodes.
 NPR's Eric Deggans felt the season was too focused on converging Ellie and Abby's stories instead of familiarizing audiences with the latter.
-The New York Timess praised the episode's cinematography, citing the shot of Ellie looking at the aquarium and the final shot of the stadium, and The Telegraphs Chris Bennion felt the shot of Ellie in the boat "should win the design team awards".
+The New York Timess Noel Murray praised the cinematography, citing the shot of Ellie looking at the aquarium and the final shot of the stadium, and The Telegraphs Chris Bennion felt the shot of Ellie in the boat "should win the design team awards".
 CBRs Katie Doll lauded the use of lightning in dark scenes.

-Critics praised Ramsey's performance; IGNs Cardy felt they displayed "a sternness and personality that far outsize their stature" in confronting Jesse, and The Daily Beasts Emma Fraser wrote that Ramsey "excels at showing the horror" of Mel's death, which The Telegraphs Chris Bennion called "easily Ramsey's finest moment in the series".
+Critics praised Ramsey's performance; IGNs Cardy felt they displayed "a sternness and personality that far outsize their stature" in confronting Jesse, and The Daily Beasts Emma Fraser wrote that Ramsey "excels at showing the horror" of Mel's death, which The Telegraphs Bennion called "easily Ramsey's finest moment in the series".
 Ramsey submitted the episode to support their Lead Actress in a Drama Series nomination at the 77th Primetime Emmy Awards.
 Barer's performance was praised for its powerful devastation, and critics appreciated Mazino's maturity challenging Ellie's behavior.
 Eurogamers Victoria Phillips Kennedy wrote that Dever "steals the scene with Abby's return", noting she conveys the character's strength even without the larger build of her in-game counterpart, and Vanity Fairs Joshua Rivera felt "she seethes with palpable range" despite the scene's brevity.
 Jeffrey Wright's brief scenes as Isaac led CBRs Doll to hope for a more significant third-season role.